JanDeDobbeleer/oh-my-posh/docs/docs/segment-spotify.md

 ## What

 Show the currently playing song in the Spotify MacOS/Windows client.
-AutoHotkey is needed for the windows client.
-You also have to add the `autohotkey_script` property with the path to this [script](./segment-spotify.ahk) in the spotify section of your config file.
 Be aware this can make the prompt a tad bit slower as it needs to get a response from the Spotify player using Applescript/AutoHotkey.

 ## Sample Configuration

-### darwin
 ```json
 {
   "type": "spotify",